Kristianstads IK

 Kristianstads IK, or simply Kristianstad, (/sv/) is a Swedish ice hockey club based in Kristianstad.
-It plays in Hockeyallsvenskan, the second tier, having been promoted to that level for the first time in history in 2019.
+It plays in HockeyTvåan, the fourth tier, having been relegated to that level for the first time in history in 2024.

 The team is nicknamed the "Wild Kings".
-In 2018–19 it had an average attendance of 1017, the fifth highest of the 47 teams in Hockeyettan, and the second highest for a sports team based in Kristianstad, after IFK Kristianstad.
+In 2018–19 it had an average attendance of 1017, the fifth highest of the 47 teams in HockeyEttan, and the second highest for a sports team based in Kristianstad, after IFK Kristianstad.